rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 Elmer, reluctant to move as ordered, said, "I can handle her, Jack.
 I want to go to work."

-When he barked an order, Jack’s expectation was that you jump to it.
+When he barked an order, Jackâ€™s expectation was that you jump to it.
 Before Elmer could say anymore, Jack reached across a crewman grabbing Elmer on the far side of the bench seat by the front of his shirt and dragging him bodily out of the crummy to the ground, like pulling a log through the brush with a Hyster winch mounted to the back of a Cat, suddenly and powerfully.

-"Come back when you’re sober," commanded Jack.
+"Come back when youâ€™re sober," commanded Jack.
 Dusting himself off, Elmer stumbled away.
 Regardless, Elmer stubbornly made his way to the logging site that morning and Jack had to fire him.